Waerstad/4155-Project-1/README.md

 The required python packages are included in the file `requirements.txt`.
 To install these packages run the command `pip install -r requirements.txt`

 All the code used to generate data and create figures is included in the folder `Code/`.
 The python file `Code/functions.py` is a collection of some utility functions like `Polynomial_Features`.
 The runge function is included in `Code/runge_function.py`.
+The mini-batch function used in stochastic gradient descent is included in `Code/mini_batch.py`.
 The linear regression models are implemented as classes.
 There's more details about this in the section below.

 The folder `Code/` also contains all jupyter-notebooks which were used to compute the data and plot all data used for tables and figures contained in the report.
 The jupyter-notebooks have file-names reflecting the data they compute.
 All instance of random functions have been seeded using NumPy's seeding functionality.